 I will have the opportunity to check in practice these theoretical issues with my current project: the leader of my chaotic faction for Kill Team: the terrible “Pestilus the Blessed”, Lord Space Marine Death Guard abundantly converted from a Lord of Contagion of GW ^^

 I thank Vivien and the whole REDGRASSGAMES team for the confidence they are honoring me by asking me to review their next product..
 Again, keep in mind that I have here a “simple” functional prototype: the final product should be much better and certainly more efficient ^^ Thank you very much,

-Our online shop and fulfilment center are operating normally.
+Our fulfilment center is operating normally.
 However, depending on your country's situation, transit time might take longer than usual.
-Thank you for your understanding.
+Thank you.
 Dismiss